Almost booting an iOS kernel in QEMU

 Tweaking CPU emulation, part 2

-The offending instruction turned out to be a stadd instruction, introduced in ARMv8.1.
+instruction, introduced in ARMv8.1.
 QEMU, in full system emulation mode, only emulates a Cortex-A57, which supports ARMv8 only; however, the ARMv8.1 instructions are enabled in user mode emulation mode.
 So I modified QEMU’s cpu selection code to enable those features for full system emulation mode as well.

-Now the kernel crashes with a bunch of repeated data aborts.
-By placing a breakpoint on panic, it became clear that panic itself was crashing.
-Ignoring the later panic, I found that the first panic happens when the kernel’s Kext loading code tries to bzero a newly allocated buffer.
+, it became clear that panic itself was crashing.
+Ignoring the later panic, I found that the first panic

 That’s good: it seems that the kernel is already trying to load kexts, which means it’s gotten quite far in the boot process, and should be able to output information through the serial port.